euank/euank.com/_posts/2018-09-12-rust-on-lambda.md

 Rust on AWS Lambda runs Rust code in the Go Lambda environment, and unlike the previous two methods, it doesn't require any non-Rust code at all.
-Rust on AWS Lambda implements the same protocol the Go binary does and provides library code to ease writing a handler function.
+Rust on AWS Lambda implements the same protocol AWS's Lambda Go library does, and provides additional library code to ease writing a handler function.

 # Benchmarks -- Which way is the fastest?